Lyme Disease and Children, Critical Issues

 On the state level, in 1992, NJ passed a law which required the NJ State Department of Education and Department of Health to develop State-approved school curriculum guidelines for Lyme disease, recommended for use by New Jersey school districts in Lyme endemic areas.
 The law requires an annual in-service for educators who have students with Lyme disease according to those state-adopted guidelines.
 New Jersey remains the only state with such a state-adopted curriculum—other states should follow suit.
 States also need to increase education programs for both the public and physicians.
 All need to recognize the dangers posed by Lyme and seek an early diagnosis and appropriate treatment which can preclude chronic symptoms.

 LDA & Other Lyme organizations have produced material to help students, parents, and schools.

 Lyme Disease Is No Fun!
 Let’s get Well (a book for children ages 8-12 with Lyme disease)

 A free pamphlet for parents and educators: The ABC’s of Lyme Disease

 A free Internet based slideshow module for 6th grade through adult: How a Tick Can Make You Sick

-Connecticut group Time for Lyme (TFL) has developed a School Curriculum
+Connecticut group Time for Lyme (now Global Lyme Alliance) has developed a School Curriculum